-Fortnum and Mason is respected for its wide range of tea, something they label as their “speciality”.
+Fortnum & Mason is respected for its wide range of tea, something they label as their “speciality”.
 In fact, they go as far as saying tea is “close to their hearts”.
 In the store, Kate mentioned that she likes tea, but told members of staff it’s her brother who is the addict: “I will tell my brother to come down.
 He really does love his tea”.
 The Duchess also confessed that the last time she made a pot of tea with dried leaves she “got it very wrong”.
 Oh dear!
 Hopefully somebody will offer to give her a lesson?

 “The scheme sees packages of tea and biscuits sent to soldiers serving in Afghanistan.
 More than 15,000 troops will receive a commemorative tin containing the store’s Queen Anne tea and clotted cream digestive biscuits to enjoy over the Diamond Jubilee weekend.”

 Under the dress, in some photos, you can spot light pleats and a cornflower blue material, signalling that Kate wore her blue Zara dress too.
-This is the same blue dress Kate wore the morning after her wedding, and more recently, to Prince Phillip’s 90th Birthday service, under her Kane Troughton brocade coat.
+This is the same blue dress Kate wore the morning after her wedding, and more recently, to Prince Phillip’s 90th Birthday service, under her blue Jane Troughton brocade coat.